8 Best Free Plugins for Customizing the WordPress Dashboard in 2026

 Nested Pages WordPress Plugin

-It also allows you to add pages in bulk, right from within the page listing.
-The slick drag-and-drop interface helps to make repositioning content less stressful.
+It also lets you add pages in bulk right from the page listing.
+The slick drag and drop interface makes repositioning content less stressful.
 A native WordPress menu is also created and updated to match your nested structure.

 Make it Your Dashboard

 The main idea behind tweaking the WordPress administration area is to improve your workflow.
-By adding helpful information and streamlining what gets displayed (and to whom it’s displayed), we’re making site management that much easier.
+By including useful information and streamlining what’s displayed (and to whom), we’re making site management that much easier.

-The plugins above feature creative and practical ideas for lessening the learning curve for new users and saving administrators loads of time.
+The plugins above offer creative, practical ideas to shorten the learning curve for new users and save administrators loads of time.

 If these plugins don’t help, you could try these WordPress snippets instead.